SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: Results and Evaluations

+\paragraph{Evaluation Scenarios} We evaluate across four settings: (1)~image spatial reasoning using 6 outdoor and 2 indoor 2.5D scenes plus 3 outdoor and 1 indoor 3D scenes; (2)~navigation tasks comprising 4 short-horizon (2 in 2.5D, 2 in 3D) and 2 long-horizon (1 in 2.5D, 1 in 3D) scenarios; (3)~model generalization across four VLMs (\texttt{GPT-4o}, \texttt{Sonnet4}, \texttt{Qwen2.5}, \texttt{Gemini2.5}); (4)~real-world transfer with deployment on a physical UAV.

-This metric captures both success and decision accuracy simultaneously, where $S_i \in \{0,1\}$ indicates whether the decision succeeds, $D_i$ denotes the spatial distance between the VLM-predicted position and the ideal target location, and $D_{\max}$ is the maximum allowable error in successful cases.
+\paragraph{Evaluation Metrics} For Image Spatial Reasoning, we report \textbf{Success Rate} (SR), \textbf{Distance to Goal} (DtG, m), and \textbf{Normalized Residual Error} (NRE), defined as $\mathrm{NRE} = \frac{1}{N} \sum_{i=1}^{N} \big( (1 - S_i) + S_i \cdot (D_i / D_{\max})^{\gamma} \big)$, where $S_i \in \{0,1\}$ indicates whether the decision succeeds, $D_i$ denotes the spatial distance between the VLM-predicted position and the ideal target location, and $D_{\max}$ is the maximum allowable error in successful cases.
+This metric captures both success and decision accuracy simultaneously.

-For navigation, we report SR, \textbf{Success weighted by inverse Path Length} (SPL) and DtG for all methods.
-SR measures whether an episode succeeds, while SPL evaluates efficiency relative to the optimal path.
-For navigation tasks, we additionally record the number of VLM promptings and the path length (m) required to complete the task.
+For navigation, we report SR, \textbf{Success weighted by inverse Path Length} (SPL), and DtG, where SPL evaluates efficiency relative to the optimal path.
+Additionally, we record the number of VLM promptings and the path length (m) at episode termination.
+We also report \textbf{Observation Rate} (OR), i.e., whether the goal lies within the FOV upon first reaching the success distance.
 A navigation episode is considered successful if the UAV reaches within 3\,m of the goal and the goal is visible.
-For short-term tasks, a maximum of 5 prompting steps is allowed, while long-term tasks allow up to 15 prompting steps.
+For short-term tasks, the maximum number of prompting steps is 3 in 2.5D and 5 in 3D, whereas long-term tasks allow up to 15 prompting steps.
 When comparing our approach across different large models, long-term tasks are restricted to a maximum of 9 prompting steps.
+An episode is also terminated early if a collision occurs or 3 consecutive commands are infeasible.